My internship experience at Ozmo - plus six tips on how to succeed in a remote internship

 Upon my start date, I was guided through a thorough onboarding process where I learned about our company’s history and the types of projects that I would be working on throughout the year.
 For two weeks, I worked closely with my team along with individuals in each department to understand my responsibilities and projects that I would be working on as the year progressed.

-If you want to make the most out of your upcoming virtual internship, keep reading to learn about the six tips for succeeding in a remote work environment.
+If you want to make the most out of a virtual marketing internship, keep reading to learn about the six tips for succeeding in a remote work environment.

 Market research: One of my first ever - and now regular - projects at Ozmo involves conducting industry research and sending out our findings internally to our team of stakeholders.
 This process involves putting together research pages on various companies, industries and trending topics to understand more about Ozmo’s position in the technology and telecom landscape.